yil384/ChipMATE/README.md

 | **ChipMATE-Agents-4B** | 4B | 75.0 / 76.3 | 74.6 / 77.3 | **33.3** / 43.3 | 32.1 / 41.3 |
 | **ChipMATE-Agents-9B** | 9B | **80.1** / 82.4 | **75.8** / 77.3 | **36.7** / 43.3 | **40.4** / **44.6** |

-`ChipMATE-Verilog-X` is the single-agent baseline (just the Verilog agent). `ChipMATE-Agents-X` is the full multi-agent system you get when you run this repo — V and P agents cooperating via cross-verification.
+`ChipMATE-Agents-X` is the full multi-agent system you get when you run this repo — Verilog and Python agents cooperating via cross-verification.

 ## Install